nodejs/node-addon-api/doc/async_worker_variants.md

 using namespace Napi;

 Value Echo(const CallbackInfo& info) {
-    // We need to validate the arguments here
+    // We need to validate the arguments here.
     Function cb = info[1].As<Function>();
     std::string in = info[0].As<String>();
     EchoWorker* wk = new EchoWorker(cb, in);